CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

+##### EXERCISE 2.a

+Select the list of rooms together with the information for their room types.

-##### EXERCISE 2A
+##### EXERCISE 2.b

-**User Story:** As a staff member, I want to consult reservations, but including the room and customer information.
+**User Story:** As a staff member, I want to consult reservations, but including the customer information.

-Update the exercies 5.* to retreieve the information of the rooms and customers as well.
+Create an endpoint to get from `` the list of reservations, but including customer information.

-### LESSON 2: ORDER BY SURNAME
+### LESSON 3: ORDER BY SURNAME

 Can anybody tell me what the difference is between random and arbitrary?